 To work, the DAO requires a set of rules which are embedded into smart contracts.
 Since smart contracts are self-executable and require no interaction from developers, they can autonomously support the blockchain.

 After a community decides on the set of rules for a particular project, the next logical step is to find a way to delegate voting power to the community.
 Since each blockchain has a token, DAOs use funding phases and presales to sell their tokens to interested investors, who in return gain the ability to influence the direction a DAO takes and how it operates.

 The DAO can only launch after distributing its tokens, and at that stage, it becomes independent from its original developers.
 To move forward or even make the smallest decision, the project’s investors must reach a consensus.

-Any user can publicly share a governance proposal which other members of the community can vote on.
+Any user can publicly share a governance proposal, which other members of the community can vote on.
 However, each proposal creator must provide a stake in the form of crypto assets to create the proposal in the first place.
-This is a part of the organization’s security mechanism, which prevents massive proposal spams.
+This is a part of the organization’s security mechanism, which prevents massive proposal spam.

 DAOs are an interesting concept that excited the entire blockchain community back in 2016.
 Not only do they remove the traditional top-down hierarchical structure, but they also give managing powers to the entire organization.

 Everyone has a say in how the project is shaped and how it will work in the future.
 Anyone can become a part of the organization, and there are absolutely zero restrictions imposed upon the community and what they are capable of doing.